Lab Members and Information

 gutchess [at] brandeis [dot] edu || Current CV

 Brittany Cassidy is a fifth-year Ph.D. student in the Brain, Body, and Behavior program.
-In 2007, she received a bachelor's degree in psychology from Boston University and completed a statistics minor.
-In 2009, she completed a research assistantship at Massachusetts General Hospital where she implemented fMRI studies of social processing in schizophrenia patients.
-Her current research focuses on how young and older adults integrate appearance-derived and behavioral information when forming and remembering first impressions.
-In her free time, Brittany enjoys watching "Top Chef" and reading memoirs.
+She has a B.A. in psychology from Boston University, and previously worked at Massachusetts General Hospital where she implemented fMRI studies of social processing in schizophrenia patients.
+Her research focuses on the integration of appearance-and behavior-based cues when forming and remembering first impressions.
+She is also interested in how changes to decision-making processes may impact social judgments with age.
+Brittany misses "Breaking Bad," enjoys distance running, and has an awesome dog.

 bcassidy [at] brandeis [dot] edu || Current CV